 I totally have that problem where I get “jealous” of baby clothes that I find for Lola and I want one in my size!
-I found this little pom pom sleeve sweater for her, but I wanted one in my size so bad that I decided a DIY was definitely in order!
+I found a little pom pom sleeve sweater for her, but I wanted one in my size so bad that I decided a DIY was definitely in order!
 I decided to use a rainbow of poms to make it a bit more fun, but it’s so easy to make that you could do a few in different pom colors.
 Supplies:

 –1″ pom poms